screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

         steps:
             - echo: echo staging pr
 ```

+See the [branch filtering example repo](https://github.com/screwdriver-cd-test/branch-filtering-example) for reference.
+To see how branch filtering works with pull requests, see our [example pull request](https://github.com/screwdriver-cd-test/branch-filtering-example/pull/2).

 ## Parallel and Join
 You can run jobs in parallel by requiring the same job in two or more jobs.
 To join multiple parallel jobs at a single job you can use the `requires` syntax to require multiple jobs.